Forequarter Shank

 Full of flavour, and wonderfully versatile

-Lamb shoulder dice is cut from boneless shoulder and consist of the many muscles that make up the Forequarter.
 Lamb Shoulder diced contains layers of fat, muscle and connective tissue and is therefore suited to moist, slow cook methods such as casserole, braising and stewing.

 Neck Chops